DamoM73/anvil-python-tutorials/12_add_users.md

 1. Select the checkbox for **Remember login between sessions** &rarr; will save you login in every time you launch your website.
    - the default 30 days will be fine.
-2. Select the checkbox for **Allow visitors to sign up** &rarr; will allow you to use the registeration system.
+2. Select the checkbox for **Allow visitors to sign up** &rarr; will allow you to use the registration system.
-3. Deselect the checkbox for **Confirm email address before users can log in** &rarr; will allow yo to use bogus emails for develpoment.
+3. Deselect the checkbox for **Confirm email address before users can log in** &rarr; will allow you to use bogus emails for development.

 ![user settings](./assets/img/12/user_settings.png)